segmentio/segment-docs/src/unify/profiles-sync/index.md

 During setup, you can optionally materialize views on your own, or use Segment's open source dbt models.

-Use this option for additonal data transformation, or if you want to join Segment profile data with external data before materialization.
+You might use this option if, for example, you want to transform additional data or join Segment profile data with external data before materialization.

 > success ""
 > You can alternatively use tables that Segment materializes and syncs to your data warehouse.
 [Learn more](/docs/unify/profiles-sync/tables/#tables-segment-materializes) about the tables Segment materializes.